Stability of positive solutions to biharmonic equations on Heisenberg group: Introduction

-for every $v\in~C_c^2(\Omega),$ see \cite{wei2} for the definition of stability of solutions to biharmonic problems.
-Actually, \eqref{stb} implies that the principal eigenvalue of the linearized equation associated with \eqref{pm} is positive and hence the solution $u$ of \eqref{pm} is stable.
+for every $v\in~C_c^2(\Omega),$ see \cite{wei2} and the references therein for the definition of stability (semi-stability) of solutions to biharmonic problems.
+Actually, \eqref{stb} implies that the principal eigenvalue of the linearized equation associated with \eqref{pm} is non-negative and hence the solution $u$ of \eqref{pm} is semi-stable.

+This work is motivated by the recent works on polyharmonic equations, where the authors obtained stability properties of solution to polyharmonic equation with exponential nonlinearity, see \cite{farina,huang} and for the stability results to biharmonic equation, see \cite{ber,davila,pkara} and for Liouville theorems of stable radial solution to biharmonic equations, see \cite{war}.
+The nonlinearities of the type

+are known as logistic-type nonlinearities, see for instance \cite{af,canada,du, gao,take,take1} and references therein, which motivate us to consider the same for the stability questions to biharmonic equations on Heisenberg group.

+In the context of the above research works, it is natural to ask, whether we can obtain stability/semi-stability of the positive solution to biharmonic problems with logistic-type nonlinearities on Heisenberg group.
+More precisely, the aim of this paper is to answer this question.

+In fact, first, we establish the existence of positive solution to \eqref{pm} and then we prove the semi-stability of the positive solution to \eqref{pm}.
+We establish the existence of a solution by Schauder's fixed point theorem and then strong maximum principle yields the positivity of the solution.
+In order to show the semi-stability of the solution, we show that the principal eigenvalue of the linearized equation associated with \eqref{pm} is non-negative and hence the solution $u$ of \eqref{pm} is semi-stable.
+This is shown by testing the equation under consideration against a suitable test function.

+To the best of our knowledge, we are not aware of any results on the semi-stability of positive solution for the biharmonic equations on the Heisenberg group.
+For the existence of positive solution to problems similar to \eqref{pm} in $\Omega \subseteq \R^n,$ we refer to \cite{bernis,dal,davila1,davila2,ebo, sat,zhang2,zhanglu} and the references therein.
+For the existence of positive solution to equations involving Kohn-Laplace operator on Heisenberg group, we refer to \cite{bran,zhang,zhang1} and references cited therein.\\ We make the following hypotheses on the nonlinearity $f$ and weight $a$: